 Homesickness is not an illness but rather a normal, common, emotional experience for children at camp, especially if it is their first visit.
 Homesickness usually subsides when campers become more comfortable with their surroundings.
 On average, most kids at camp will self-manage any anxiety or homesickness on their own within 24-36 hours.
 There are many techniques we employ with our campers to minimize the anxiousness they may experience from being away at camp.
-Campers are kept busy & active; the program is structured and full of activity from sunrise until sundown.
-Campers are encouraged to develop friendships with other campers.
+Campers are kept busy & active; the program is structured and full of activity from sunup until sundown.
+Campers are encouraged to develop friendships with other campers and to go to activities with a partner.
 We keep an average of 1:5 staff to camper ratio.
 This ratio allows campers to have quality time with their counselors.
 Counselors provide campers with a positive and supportive atmosphere.

 Our approach is that camp is a good place for kids to learn how to deal with the emotions linked to being away from home.
-Experience shows that having a child call home to talk with parents makes the situation worse.
+Experience proves that having a child call home to talk with parents makes the situation worse.
 Because many kids will experience some homesickness at camp, we only notify parents if it becomes unmanageable.
 One way to try to limit the severity of homesickness is for parents to remind kids how much fun they will have at camp and how many new friends they will make.
 Remind your child not to worry about family back at home, encourage them to go out and have a good time!
-Please do not promise your child that they can call home as this will lower their ability to acclimate to camp.
+Please do not promise your child that they can call home.
+This limits their ability to manage their emotions and does not coincide with camp procedures.